-In August 2018, the Company's board of directors adopted, and its stockholders approved, the 2018 Plan, which allows for the granting of stock, stock options, and stock appreciation rights awards to employees, advisors and consultants.
-Stock options granted under the 2018 Plan may be either incentive stock options or non-statutory stock options.
-Incentive stock options may be granted to employees, advisors and consultants at exercise prices of no less than the fair value of the common stock on the grant date.
+Stock options granted under the 2018 Omnibus Incentive Plan, as amended (the "2018 Plan") may be either incentive stock options or non-statutory stock options.
+Incentive stock options may be granted to employees, advisors, and consultants at exercise prices of no less than the fair value of the common stock on the grant date.
 If at the time of grant, the optionee owns stock representing more than 10% of the voting power of all classes of stock of the Company, the exercise price must be at least 110% of the fair value of the common stock on the grant date as determined by the board of directors.
 Non-statutory stock options may be granted to employees, advisors and consultants at exercise prices of less than the fair market value of a share of common stock on the date the non-statutory stock option is granted but shall under no circumstances be less than adequate consideration as determined by the board of directors for such a share.
 The vesting period of stock option grants is determined by the board of directors, ranging from zero to eight years.
 Stock options granted under the 2018 Plan expire in five or ten years from the date of grant.

 The Company initially reserved 2,024 shares of common stock for issuance, subject to certain adjustments, pursuant to awards under the 2018 Plan.
 Any shares of common stock related to awards outstanding under the 2011 Plan as of the effective date of the 2018 Plan, which thereafter terminate by expiration, forfeiture, cancellation or otherwise without the issuance of such shares, will be added to, and included in, the number of shares of common stock available for grant under the 2018 Plan.
-In addition, effective January 1, 2020 and continuing until the expiration of the 2018 Plan, the number of shares of common stock available for issuance under the 2018 Plan will automatically increase annually by 2% of the total number of issued and outstanding shares of the Company's common stock as of December 31 of the preceding year or such lesser number as the Company's board of directors may decide, which may be zero.
+In addition, (i) on May 9, 2024, the number of shares of common stock reserved for issuance under the 2018 Plan automatically increased by 55,422 shares, which represented 4.5% of the total number of shares of common stock outstanding on March 22, 2024, and (ii) on each January 1st effective January 1, 2020 through January 1, 2024 and from January 1, 2025 and continuing until the expiration of the 2018 Plan, the number of shares of common stock available for issuance under the 2018 Plan will automatically increase annually by 2% and 3%, respectively, of the total number of issued and outstanding shares of the Company's common stock as of December 31 of the preceding year or such lesser number as the Company's board of directors may decide, which may be zero.
 Accordingly, on January 1, 2024, 17,849 additional shares of common stock became available for issuance under the 2018 Plan.